 Who Can Apply?

-College of Arts and Sciences students who have earned at least 80 credit hours are eligible to apply for graduation.
+College of Arts and Sciences (CAS) students who have earned at least 80 credit hours are eligible to apply for graduation.
 To be eligible to graduate, you must complete a Graduation Application.
 The application is available online through LOCUS.
-Early application ensures that you will receive an audit of your remaining graduation requirements prior to enrolling in your final semester’s classes.
+Early application ensures that you will receive an audit of your remaining degree requirements prior to enrolling in your final semester’s classes.

 What Happens When You Apply?

 When you submit your application, you initiate an "audit" of your Core, major, minor, and college requirements by your CAS academic advisor.
 Upon completion, your academic advisor will e-mail you a copy of the graduation degree audit, which details your remaining requirements for graduation.
 You may also choose to schedule an appointment to personally review your remaining requirements with your academic advisor.
 To schedule an appointment, please call the CAS Dean’s Office at 773.508.3500.
 (If you are based at the Water Tower Campus, please call the CAS Dean's Office at WTC at 312.915.6520.)

 Students may apply to graduate in the Fall, Spring, or Summer academic terms.
 This means you will plan to complete your last degree requirements in that academic term.

 |Expected Graduation Term||Graduation Application Deadline|

 |Spring (May)||October 1|

 |Summer (August)||October 1|

 Early application is strongly encouraged to ensure that you receive your graduation degree audit prior to enrolling in your final semester’s classes.
 Students who do not apply by the application deadline must contact the CAS Dean’s Office at 773.508.3500.